Learn About Aicardi-Goutieres Syndrome

 What are the causes of Aicardi-Goutieres Syndrome?

-Mutations in several genes can cause Aicardi-Goutières syndrome.
-Several of these genes, the TREX1, RNASEH2A, RNASEH2B, and RNASEH2C genes, provide instructions for making nucleases, which are enzymes that help break down molecules of DNA and its chemical cousin RNA when they are no longer needed.
-These DNA and RNA molecules or fragments may be generated during the first stage of protein production (transcription), copying (replication) of cells' genetic material in preparation for cell division, DNA repair, cell death (apoptosis), and other processes.
-Mutations in any of these genes are believed to result the absence or abnormal functioning of the respective nuclease enzyme.
-Researchers suggest that absent or impaired enzyme function may result in the accumulation of unneeded DNA and RNA in cells.
-The unneeded DNA and RNA may be mistaken by cells for the genetic material of viral invaders, triggering immune system reactions in multiple body systems that result in encephalopathy, skin lesions, and other signs and symptoms of Aicardi-Goutières syndrome.
+Variants (also called mutations) in several genes can cause Aicardi-Goutières syndrome.
+The TREX1, RNASEH2A, RNASEH2B, and RNASEH2C genes, provide instructions for making nucleases, which are enzymes that help break down molecules of DNA and its chemical cousin RNA when they are no longer needed.
+These DNA and RNA molecules or fragments may be generated during the first stage of protein production (transcription), the replication of cells' genetic material that occurs when the cell is preparing for cell division, DNA repair, cell death (apoptosis), and other processes.
+The nuclease enzymes produced by genes with variants may not function properly, and some variants may prevent the enzyme from being produced at all.
+Researchers suggest that this may result in the accumulation of unneeded DNA and RNA in cells.
+The unneeded DNA and RNA may be mistaken by cells for the genetic material of viral invaders.
+This triggers an immune system reaction that includes the abnormal activation of interferon proteins, which play a critical role in the immune system including regulating inflammation.
+The abnormal immune response results in encephalopathy, skin lesions, and other signs and symptoms of Aicardi-Goutières syndrome.

 How prevalent is Aicardi-Goutieres Syndrome?

 Aicardi-Goutières syndrome is a rare disorder.
-Its exact prevalence is unknown.
+More than 500 people with Aicardi-Goutières syndrome have been described in the scientific literature, though the exact prevalence of the condition is unknown.

 Is Aicardi-Goutieres Syndrome an inherited disorder?

 Aicardi-Goutières syndrome can have different inheritance patterns.
-In most cases caused by mutations in the ADAR, TREX1, RNASEH2A, RNASEH2B, RNASEH2C, and SAMHD1 genes, it is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+In most cases, it is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
+Autosomal recessive inheritance occurs when Aicardi-Goutières syndrome is caused by variants in the ADAR, LSM11, RNASEH2A, RNASEH2B, RNASEH2C, RNU7-1, SAMHD1, and TREX1 genes.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Who are the top Aicardi-Goutieres Syndrome Local Doctors?